 Our second film project was Methidemic, an 8-episode documentary that features the individual responses of specific communities to the methamphetamine crisis in the U.S. Documented are the struggles of the addicted as well as the families, medical personnel, government and law enforcement answering the call to this epidemic.
 In this raw but hopeful portrayal, we meet the brave people and programs at the front lines of the war on meth in four states; Utah, Idaho, Montana and Georgia.
 It is our sincere hope here at Metafilms that Methidemic will be a valuable resource for addiction, education and prevention.
 Visit Methidemic.com for more information and viewing of episodes.

 We have also had a lot of fun with the Zombie trend that infected the nation and Atlanta specifically, with films and shows like “Zombieland” and “The Walking Dead” being shot locally.
-In that vein, Juliet Sonnenberg wrote, produced and directed a one-day spec film Zombie Juice!, which is about an energy drink with precarious consequences.
-Check it out and see some of your favorite Atlanta talent and locals get their Zombie on!
+In 2009, Juliet Sonnenberg wrote, produced and directed a one-day spec film Zombie Juice, about an energy drink with precarious consequences.
+Meta Films came in with a second installation in 2014 with over 100 volunteers, 20 makeup artists, a full crew and Basecamp in the back of the EARL.
+Check out Zombie Juice!
+2014 and see some of your favorite Atlanta talent and locals get their Zombie on!

 Stayed tuned to this channel, LIKE us on Facebook, and sign up for our email newsletter.
 The future’s looking bright for the team at Metamorphose Films!
 It is our honor and our privilege to create content to entertain and educate.
 We look forward to the next phase of our journey and the opportunity to share our stories with the world.
 Thank you for stopping in and checking us out.

-Juliet Sonnenberg is a film producer and writer based in Atlanta, Georgia.
-She started out working primarily on documentaries and promotional videos, and began writing in 2006, when she founded Metamorphose Films.
-She is now in pre-production for her first indie feature length film, The Beneficiary, which is based on a true story from the 1930s.
+Juliet Sonnenberg is a film director, producer and writer based in Atlanta, Georgia.
+She started filming documentaries and writing feature scripts in 2006, when she founded Metamorphose Films.

 Sonnenberg directed and produced her first feature-length film, the award-winning documentary Hoot in the Hole – the story of the Jackson Hole Hootenanny in 2008.
 Chronicling the famed Jackson Hole Hootenanny, a folk and country jam held every Monday at Dornan’s Restaurant and Bar in Moose, Wyoming, the film received an award for Excellence in a Music Documentary at the Park City Film Music Festival in 2007, before its official release.

 Sonnenberg’s next project, Methidemic, is an intense but hopeful documentary mini-series about the war on meth in four states: Utah, Idaho, Montana, and Georgia.
-In it, we meet current and ex-users as well as the brave people and programs that are helping them make it through the worst drug epidemic in U.S. history.
+In it, we meet current and ex-users as well as the brave people and programs that are helping them make it through a massive drug epidemic and one of the worst in U.S. history.

-She also produced and directed a one-day spec film Zombie Juice!, which is about an energy drink with unforeseen side effects.
-Sonnenberg organized a one-day shoot that involved volunteer local talent, film crew and several businesses in the East Atlanta Village neighborhood.
+She also produced and directed a one-day spec film Zombie Juice!, about an energy drink with unforeseen side effects.
+Sonnenberg organized a one-day shoot that involved 100 volunteers, local talent, full film crew and several businesses in the East Atlanta Village neighborhood.

 She currently resides in Atlanta where she is a digital marketing consultant with her own agency, Web4site.net.